-- O5: (7%) The excellence of a nation’s best universities calculated by averaging the 2015 Shanghai Jiao Tong scores for the nation’s three best universities.
+- O5: (7%) The excellence of a nation’s best universities calculated by totalling the 2016 Shanghai Jiao Tong scores for the nation’s three best universities.

-The median increase in publications is 4.6% but much larger increases occurred in Indonesia (up 71% from a low base), Saudi Arabia (up 28%) and Russia (up 22%).
-Publications per head of population are now highest in Australia followed by Sweden, Denmark and Switzerland.
-The top two countries for average research impact of articles are Switzerland and the Netherlands.
-The next four countries have almost identical scores: in alphabetical order they are Denmark, Singapore, the United Kingdom and the United States.
-Malaysia’s impact ranking has increased seven places to 34th; India and China have risen six places; Bulgaria and Russia have each fallen ten places.
-Participation rates (O6) are highest in Greece, Korea, Finland, the United States and Canada.
-Russia remains the country with the highest-qualified workforce, followed by Canada, Singapore, Japan and Israel.
-The national stock of researchers relative to population is highest in Israel, Denmark and Finland; equal fourth are Korea, Singapore and Sweden.
-Unemployment of the tertiary educated relative to school leavers (O9) is lowest in Hungary, South Africa, Russia, Poland and Czech Republic.
+The median increase in publications is 8.8% but much larger increases occurred in Russia (64%), Indonesia (41%) and South Africa (23%).
+The Russian increase may, in part, reflect a greater journal coverage by Scopus.
+Publications per head of population remain highest in Australia followed by Sweden and Denmark, and then Finland and Switzerland.
+The top country for the average research impact of articles is Switzerland, but there is little difference in the scores for the top six countries: in alphabetical order the others are Denmark, the Netherlands, Singapore, the United Kingdom and the United States.
+Participation rates (O6) are highest in Greece, Korea, Spain, Finland, Canada and the United States.
+Canada has replaced Russia as the country with the most qualified workforce (55% have a tertiary qualification); Russia is ranked second followed by Japan, Singapore and Israel.
+The national stock of researchers relative to population is highest in Israel, Denmark and Finland; next come Korea, Sweden and Singapore.
+Unemployment of the tertiary educated relative to school leavers (O9) is lowest in Hungary, South Africa, the United States and Poland.
+The largest improvement occurred in the United States; deterioration was greatest in Finland and Brazil.
 In five countries unemployment is higher for those with a tertiary qualification: Malaysia, Mexico, Taiwan-China, Thailand and Saudi Arabia.